 Who has been the biggest influence in your career & why?

 I’ll mention 3 people.
 The first would be my former boss Kingsley Ishiguzo, he was top-notch and also an excellent person.
 You could see it in his work.
-The second person happens to be my current line manager Shadrach Oloche, he is very sound and understands how to carry the team along while showing empathy in his style of leadership.
+The second person happens to be my current line manager Shadrach Oloche.
+He is very sound and understands how to carry the team along while showing empathy in his style of leadership.
 Then the last person will be Moses Abidabizemu the Chief marketing officer.
-I met Moses last week when he came to Nigeria and I felt he did challenge me to become better at my job from the little interaction I had with him.
+I met Moses last week when he came to Nigeria and I felt he did challenge me to become better.

 What do you love most about working at Cellulant?

-I love the energy, I love the culture, and I love the idea and thoughts behind the product Tingg by Cellulant.
+I love the energy, I love the culture, and I love the idea and thoughts behind Tingg by Cellulant.

 How do you want to be remembered?